stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

-v0.2.0.0, 2023-xx-xx
+v0.2.0.0, 2023-11-18

-* New: Implemented first version of the configuration dialog.
+* New: Implemented a configuration dialog.
   * It's not pretty to look at, has a lot of rough edges and is not user-friendly but it works.
 Use it to play with but except things to change (and hopefully improve).
-  * The JSON file will be ignored from now on, possible later to be re-used for loading and saving presets.
+  * The JSON file will be ignored from now on, possibly later to be re-used for loading and saving presets.
 * New: Implemented logarithmic Y axis.
 * New: Experimental "Fade-Out" mode for the peak indicators.